Some nurses vocal in opposition to COVID-19 vaccine mandate

 Jake Leon, a spokesman for the state Health and Human Services Department, said the funding will be instrumental to ongoing statewide efforts to ensure access to the vaccine.

-“This funding will also allow the Department and regional public health partners to expand our ability to make the vaccine accessible when additional vaccines are approved for a third dose for people over 65 and immunocompromised individuals, and when children 5-11 years old become eligible to receive it,” he said.
+“This funding will also allow the department and regional public health partners to expand our ability to make the vaccine accessible when additional vaccines are approved for a third dose for people over 65 and immunocompromised individuals, and when children 5 to 11 years old become eligible to receive it,” he said.

 Rep. Ken Weyler, R-Kingston, recently stepped down from his role as chairman of that committee after distributing information with conspiracy theories about COVID-19, including one that the vaccine contained a “living organism with tentacles.”